davidbrochart/flow_acc_3s/README.md

 The computation takes place in two passes:
 - first, pixels are dropped on each tile individually, and we keep track of the pixels that flow into neighbors.
-This pass can easily by parallelized and is the most time consuming.
+This pass can be parallelized and is the most time consuming.
 - second, we take those overflowing pixels and make them flow again.
-Note that this pass is not parallelized, but it's quite fast anyway because pixels flow from the boundaries of the tiles only.
+Note that this pass is not parallelized, but it's quite fast anyway because pixels only flow from the boundaries of the tiles (the inside of the tiles doesn't have to be processed again).

 If you want to run the Cython version (which is slightly faster), you first need to compile it: